Airline hedges fuel rally in later dated oil prices

+* Rising U.S. output offsets Mideast tensions, Libya field closure (Updates prices)

-NEW YORK Big airlines are making waves in the oil market for the first time since prices went into a tailspin nearly two years ago, betting this may be their best chance to lock in cheap jet fuel for years to come, industry and market sources say.
+NEW YORK, April 6 Big airlines are making waves in the oil market for the first time since prices went into a tailspin nearly two years ago, betting this may be their best chance to lock in cheap jet fuel for years to come, industry and market sources say.

 A number of airlines moved last week to place significant oil price hedges for 2017, 2018 and even 2019, according to three trading sources familiar with money flows.
 They declined to specify companies, but said it was the largest flurry of such activity in more than a year.